cfw-guide/dsi.cfw.guide/docs/troubleshooting.md

 To fix this, open [NAND Title Manager (NTM)](https://github.com/Epicpkmn11/NTM/releases), and select `Fix FAT copy mismatch`.

-If you have downgraded the system in the past, updating back to v1.4.5 (or v1.4.6 if your DSi region is Chinese or Korean) can help fix this bug as well.

 If the issue persists, try this:
 1. Mount your NAND backup with [ninfs](https://github.com/ihaveamac/ninfs/releases), and enable the `Allow writing` option
 1. Once your NAND backup is mounted, mount `twl_main.img`.
 If you are using Windows, you can use [OSFMount](https://www.osforensics.com/tools/mount-disk-images.html) to mount the image